mcnabbian/100-days-of-code/log.md

 **Thoughts:** Well I submitted my code in the "speed" contest and got sub 400 out of 1200 so I feel pretty okay about it.
 I tried cleaning up the code a bit, small refactoring, but nothing made a difference for whatever reason.
 Perhaps using a trie would speed things but because memory doesn't matter.

+---
+### Day 80: May 25, 2020

+**Today's Progress:** set up java IDE (IntelliJ) with the runelite github repository.
+Went through the steps of setting that up with Maven and some other things.

+**Thoughts:** I'm really excited to contribute to open-source, especially to things that I have interest in.
+The client I use to play OSRS is open-source and on github so I figured that that would be a great place to start.
+However, it's all very intimidating.
+The repo is much more complicated than anything that I've ever worked with.
+There's lots of connecting pieces and simple navigation is troublesome.
+It's also written in Java, a language I have little experience in from years ago.
+However, I am determined to do SOMETHING, even if it's just some documentation editing.
+It's like trying to drink water out of a fire hose.

+---
+### Day 81: May 26, 2020

+**Today's Progress:** Nothing much, watched a long video on open source contribution.
+Had a rough day and a long night before that.

+**Thoughts:** I was kind of hoping that they'd break down a complicated git repo and show an example, but instead they talked about their experience.
+They try and make it sound less intimidating and make it sound really cool, which it is.
+It's a community of people magically working together and it's all around great for people and society.